 To be honest, the only thing matters is the experience.
-So, if you’ve got a good experience, then you can easily get proofreading jobs.
+If you’ve got a great experience, then you can easily get proofreading jobs.

-Certain proofreading jobs require a degree, but there are other jobs, which doesn’t require them.
-It depends on the company with whom you will work.
+Even though certain jobs require a degree, but there are other jobs that don’t require them.
+It mostly depends on the company with whom you will work.

 What Tools Do You Need For Proofreading?

 If you are good at proofreading, then you don’t need any tools.
 However, you can still use them to speed up your work.

 Here are the most common tools that you may require:

 - Google Docs: Proofreaders mostly do proofreading on Google Docs, which gives them the option to add comments & allow markup procedure.